Inquire Now

 Undergraduate Admissions Requirements for College of Saint Mary

-• Submit your application
+• Submit your application and transcripts.

 • Transcripts from any post high school institutions for transfer students.
 Students who have earned 12 or more credit hours with a minimum GPA of 2.0 from other institutions qualify as transfer students.